ncatlab/nlab-content/pages/15972.md

 ## Idea

 [[Microlocalization]] is a tool to study the propagation of singularities of solutions of partial differential systems, in order to study pullbacks of solutions of differential systems (which generalize products of distributions) and prove [[index theorems]].
+Derived microlocalization is an adaptation of the theory of microlocalization to the setting of derived [[global analytic geometry]].

 ## Motivation for a derived notion of microlocalization

 In non-smooth situations, the usual normal and conormal bundle used in classical microlocalization is not well behaved, and one needs to take derived versions of them.
-Moreover, to study [[global analytic index theory]], one needs a formulation of the theory of microlocalization in terms of derived loop stacks, in order to work out a cyclic and Hochshild version of index theorems (similar to the one developed by Kashiwara and Schapira in the Hochshild context) that works on an arbitrary (e.g. integral) basis.
+Moreover, to study [[global analytic index theory]], one needs a formulation of the theory of microlocalization in terms of derived loop stacks, in order to work out a cyclic and Hochshild version of index theorems (similar to the one developed by Kashiwara and Schapira in the [[microlocal formulation of index theory]]) that works on an arbitrary (e.g. integral) basis.

 ## Construction of derived microlocalization